PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 > $ cd ~/unix_lesson/raw_fastq
 > ```

-There is also a handy shortcut for the relative path to a parent directory, 2 periods `..`.
+Remember there is also a handy shortcut for the relative path to a parent directory, 2 periods `..`.
 Let's say we wanted to move from the `raw_fastq` folder to its parent folder.

 ```bash
 cd ..